hmrc/help-to-save-frontend/README.md

 ```
 This command will not run the Selenium tests.

-The Selenium tests can be run separately by running
+Run the Selenium tests separately by executing:
  ```
  ./run_selenium_system_test.sh ${ENV} ${BROWSER} ${DRIVERS}
 ```